 It's still against the law to drink until you're 21

 Most parties involve alcohol, especially if you have friends who have already turned 21.
 Even though it may be unfair, it's still an offense to drink if you're under 21, which can lead to a ticket.
-There are two separate offenses to be aware of.
 Don't think that just because the police don't see you with alcohol you can't get a citation.
-Minor in possession is one offense.
-Minor consuming alcohol is another, which only requires proof that you had something to drink.
+There are two separate offenses to be aware of: Minor possession is one offense and a minor consuming alcohol is another, only requiring proof that you had somehing to drink.
 This means you need to watch out who you hang around.
-If you are with a group where someone is "acting the fool" and police come to check on things, you might end with a ticket even if you weren't part of the disturbance that brought them there.
+If you are with a group where someone is "acting the fool" and police come to check on things, you might end up with a ticket even if you weren't part of the disturbance that brought them there.

 Tip #1 - don't drink anything

 Tip #2 - stay away from groups of people who are drinking

 You can be arrested for walking while drunk

 There is an offense called public intoxication which covers a lot of things.
 The basic requirement is that the police believe you are a danger to yourself or others.
 I have seen cases where kids have been seen walking around, and they get tickets.
 Why you might ask?
 The main reason is that they are worried you might walk out into the street and get run over, or pass out and injure yourself.
 Just because you don't drive while you're intoxicated doesn't mean you can't arrested.
 And despite what most people think, this is an entirely subjective decision.
 There isn't a certain standard like there is for DWI cases, and they don't have to give you a breath test.
 The bad thing about this offense is that even though it's only a "ticketable" offense, you are probably going to be taken to jail, where you will stay until you sober up.